 The bottom line

-Treat your business name with the same care and consideration as you do the services and customer experience you offer.
+Treat your health and fitness business name with the same care and consideration as you do the services and customer experience you offer.
 It’s the foundation for all of your hard work and can be one of your best organic marketing tools if you choose wisely.